ashwinvis/talks/pyconse2019/talk.md

 - no boilerplate
 - type hints
 - no unnecessary modules: like `cython` and `pythran`
-- both AOT and JIT, even if JIT is not supported <!-- FIXME: JIT for Cython? --->
+- both AOT and JIT, even if JIT is not supported
-- accelerate from functions and methods - focus of this talk.

 ---